nyhsola/simple-castle/README.md

 How to run
 ======
-Use `gradlew :server:server-core:run` task to run application
+Use `gradlew :server:server-launcher:run` task to run application

 How to pack blender model into the game
 ======